digisixty/digisixty/README.md

 </div>

 > Honest disclaimer: I reach for React, Next, Node, Postgres and Tailwind on most projects.
 The rest of these I've shipped real things with, but some I touch more often than others.

 ---

+## A few things I believe after enough years of this

+- Boring tech wins.
+The exciting one will be legacy in 18 months anyway.
+- Code review is mentoring with extra steps.
+- If a junior can't ship to it, the abstraction is wrong.
+- Most "we need to rewrite this" conversations end after a week of reading the existing code properly.

+---